microsoft/vscode-docs/docs/python/tutorial-django.md

 ---
 Order: 6
 Area: python
-TOCTitle: Flask Tutorial
+TOCTitle: Django Tutorial
 ContentId: 593d2dd6-20f0-4ad3-8ecd-067cc47ee217
 PageTitle: Python and Flask Tutorial in VS Code
-DateApproved: 07/11/2018
+DateApproved: 09/11/2018
-MetaDescription: Python Flask tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
+MetaDescription: Python Django tutorial showing IntelliSense, debugging, and code navigation support in the Visual Studio Code editor.
 MetaSocialImage: images/tutorial/social.png
 ---
-# Use Flask in Visual Studio Code
+# Use Django in Visual Studio Code

-[Flask](http://flask.pocoo.org/) is a lightweight Python framework for web applications that provides the basics for URL routing and page rendering.
+[Django](https://www.djangoproject.com/) is a high-level Python framework designed for rapid, secure, and scalable web development.
+Django includes rich support for URL routing, page templates, and working with data.

-Flask is called a "micro" framework because it doesn't directly provide features like form validation, database abstraction, authentication, and so on.
-Such features are instead provided by special Python packages called Flask *extensions*.
-The extensions integrate seamlessly with Flask so that they appear as if they were part of Flask itself.
-For example, Flask doesn't provide a page template engine, but installing Flask includes the Jinja templating engine by default.
-For convenience, we typically speak of these defaults as part of Flask.

-In this tutorial you create a simple Flask app with three pages that use a common base template.
-Along the way you experience a number of features of VS Code including using the terminal, the editor, the debugger, code snippets, and more.
+In this tutorial you create a simple Django app with three pages that use a common base template.
+You create this app in the context of Visual Studio Code in order to understand how to work with Django in the VS Code terminal, editor, and debugger.
+Thus tutorial does not explore various details about Django itself, such as working with data models and  creating an administrative interface.
+For guidance on those aspects, refer to the [Django documentation](https://docs.djangoproject.com/en/2.1/intro/tutorial01/).

-The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).
+The completed code project from this tutorial can be found on GitHub: [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial).

 ## Prerequisites